Panthers win 13th straight, top Maple Leafs 3-2 in overtime

 Later in the period, Giroux picked up his third goal with the Panthers since coming over in a blockbuster trade at the deadline.

 That set up an intense third period in which both Bobrovsky and Campbell were sharp throughout.
-Bobrovsky made 12 saves in the third, Campbell 12.
+Bobrovsky made 12 saves in the third, Campbell nine.

+“Bob was great, he is the reason we were where we were,’’ Brunette said.
+“We pushed back in the second a little bit, but Bob kept us in.
+It was a good hockey game between two good teams and it took overtime to decide it.”

 Florida’s Jonathan Huberdeau had one assist putting him two points behind Edmonton’s Connor McDavid for the league lead.
 McDavid is at 116 for the season and the Oilers next play Sunday at Columbus.